Change is so much easier when you’ve got a buddy along for the ride.

 First, let’s take a look at why social support is so important to our health journey.
 Then I’ll show you some places where you can find your peeps.

 Why get social support for your health goals?

-It’s well documented that for many heath behaviors, social support is a great advantage:
+There is so much research showing that many heath behaviors, social support is a huge advantage:

 – Weight loss efforts are vastly improved by having friends and family involved